 These can be helpful to remind your child what to do in different situations.
 For example, you could pass a ‘My turn’ card back and forth to practise taking turns in a conversation.
 Or your child might carry a prompt card that lists how to start and end a conversation.

 If your child learns how to regulate their behaviour, it can help your child develop social skills.
 Your child could record how often a particular behaviour happens using tick sheets, stickers or a wrist counter.
 For example, if your child’s goal is to make eye contact when they talk to someone, your child could tick the sheet for each eye contact.

 Some ASD interventions are designed to teach and develop social skills.
 For example, Stop Think Do uses problem-solving strategies.
 The Secret Agent Society (SAS) is a social skills program that you can get as a computer game, board game or group therapy sessions.
 The Program for the Education and Enrichment of Relational Skills (PEERS®) is a social skills intervention that helps teenagers learn ways to make and keep friends.

 Your child might like to join a local social group to meet other teenagers with ASD, share experiences and make friends.
 This can help your child realise that they’re not alone.
 Your state autism service can help you find out about groups in your area.

 If there aren’t any groups, you and your child could start one.
 Think of an activity your child likes – for example, bowling – pick a regular night and advertise your group at your child’s school, the local library, sports centre and so on.

 If your child is worried about going to a social group, you, a family member or a friend could go along for extra support to start with.
-If the group isn’t specifically for people with ASD, you could talk with your child about whether he wants to tell people he has ASD.
+If the group isn’t specifically for people with ASD, you could talk about whether your child wants to tell people they have ASD.

 Social media can help teenagers with ASD connect with people they know from school or activity groups.
 It lets them take their time and think about what they want to say.
 It also takes away the need to read another person’s non-verbal communication.